pa2si/salsa-calendar/README.md

-v 0.1.10
+v 0.1.11

 that's new:

-- successfully submit form fields to prisma database. (date is still missing)
+- successfully submit form fields to prisma database. (image is still missing)

 to dos: